vleue/bevy_easings/bevy_easings/README.md

 ## Features

 Feature `ease_handle` is enabled by default, and control wether easing on `Handle<ColorMaterial>` is possible or not.
-Disabling this feature removes a system and a resource that are not used otherwise.
+Disabling this feature removes a system and a resource that are not used otherwise, the `rand` dependency and remove a `i128` from the `EasingComponent`.